-Participation- Participation is a vital component to any language course.
+Participation and Homework- Participation is a vital component to any language course.
 Exercises in class will help strengthen understanding of the grammar.
 Practice will help students understand what areas they need to study the most.
 Participation will help me to understand what concepts the class needs more help on.
 Homework will be collected frequently.
+You should expect to participate daily.
+Don't be afraid to make mistakes- everyone makes them, and you are much more likely to learn from them.
+Your support for your classmates' participation is also a part of this grade.

-- To receive full credit on homework it needs to be complete and handed in at the beginning of class - To receive full credit for attendance you must be in class.
-Students must be attentive, ask questions if confused, and answer questions (to the best of ability) if called upon. - Please do not pack up early!
-This is distracting to others.
-We have a lot to cover in Latin 506 and I plan on using all 50 minutes each day. - If you arrive later than 10 minutes late you will be considered tardy.
+- To receive full credit on homework it needs to be complete and handed in at the beginning of class.
+No make-up homework or electronically submitted homework will be accepted.
+It will be graded on a scale of 1-5 and handed back. - To receive full credit for participation you must be in class.
+Students must be attentive, ask questions if confused, and answer questions (to the best of ability) if called upon. - If you arrive later than 10 minutes late you will be considered tardy.
 Three tardies will equal an unexcused absence. - You will receive three unexcused absences this term.
 Each subsequent absence will result in 1 point deducted from your final grade.
+An absence will be excused only if cleared with the instructor if provided with written documentation of an excused absence (doctor's note from health center, notice of family emergency, etc.) at least three hours before class.

-Quizzes- Quizzes are your opportunity to show me what you know before a test.
+Quizzes Quizzes are your opportunity to show me what you know before a test.
 Quizzes will be announced and unannounced.
-Grammar quizzes will be administered weekly to evaluate your progress.
-In addition, there will be weekly vocabulary quizzes.
+We will have approximately one quiz per week that will encompass both grammar and vocabulary.
 Students may drop their lowest TWO quiz grades.
 There will be no make-up quizzes.